SorenHolstHansen/SurrealX/README.md

 A strongly typed SurrealDB client.

-SurrealX is a CLI that generates a strongly typed client for SurrealDB queries from your running Surreal database.
+SurrealX is a CLI and library that generates a strongly typed client for SurrealDB queries from your running Surreal database.
 SurrealX extends the basic Surreal instance from the surrealdb package with `X` variants (e.g. `select` becomes `selectX`) that is aware of your active tables in your database.

 Furthermore it provides a very basic migration setup.
-The SurrealDB team is working on a built-in migration tool, so our migration tool is only prelimenary.
+The SurrealDB team is working on a built-in migration tool, so our migration tool is only prelimenary, and should probably not be used in production.

-## DISCLAIMER!

-This package is still a work in progress, but as you can escape to the Surreal package, you can expect it to be at least as production ready as that package.

-However the migration tool is very far from production readiness.
-You should probably use something else in a produciton environment, at least for now.

 ## Example